With so many amazing theme parks in Orlando, it’s no wonder Central Florida is known as the theme park capital of the world.

 Magic Kingdom

 This is where the magic happens.
 Magic Kingdom might be known more for younger guests, but don’t let that stop you putting it at the top if your Must Do list.
-The fireworks, parades and stage shows are what Disney is all about, all sprinkled with Pixie Dust for an extra dose of magic.
-You’re never too old for miracles and magic!
+The fireworks, parades and magical attractions are what Disney is all about, all sprinkled with Pixie Dust for an extra dose of magic.

 See Full Details: Guide to Magic Kingdom